Enquiries:

 How Much Does A Private Capsule Endoscopy Cost?

-Private Capsule Endoscopy costs £2,355 at St John & St Elizabeth Hospital.
+The cost of Private Capsule Endoscopy starts from £2,355* at St John & St Elizabeth Hospital.

 How to pay for your treatment